 What is the Parenica at Kúpele Sklené Teplice?
 And why does it generate such reverence from the local population?

 We quickly learned the Parenica is a natural steam cave bath where hot water pours from the limestone wall into a pool of hot water.
 The pool is a constant 42 degrees Celsius (107.6 degrees Fahrenheit).
-The steam cave bath at the Kupele Sklene Teplice spa is unique in all of Europe.
+The steam cave bath is unique in all of Europe.

 The mineral formation left by the leaching water is a large, bright orange rounded mass that resembles a wheel of aging cheese – hence the name Parenica.
 In Slovak, Parenica is the name of the local semi-firm, mustard-colored yellow cheese common to central Slovakia.
 It’s the kind of play-on-words that locals just seem to love.